arvados/lightning-server-legacy/experimental/abram/Documentation/CGF-Draft.md

 represent the sequence at a particular genomic location.
 This mapping allows for genomic regions to account for heterozygous and homozygous mutations.

-The ASCII CGF (aCGF) header consists of the string `#!cgf a` followed by a string encoded JSON structure describing the parameters of the file.
+The ASCII CGF (aCGF) header consists of the string `{"#!cgf":"a",` followed by a string encoded JSON structure describing the parameters of the file.
 Here is an example:

-    #!cgf a
-    {
+    {"#!cgf":"a",
       "CGFVersion" : "0.1",
       "Encoding" : "utf8",
       "Notes" : "ABV Version 0.1",

-      "TileLibraryVersion" : "0.1.2",
+      "TileLibraryVersion" : "4743efb3fe7c46208aedaf6e0816ad12",
       "ABV" : {
         "0" : "----------....----D--..#.. ...
 DD-----",
         "1" : "-----***1-....-A--#--..#.. ... ..3---",